 In addition, based on interviews and review of the District's organization charts, MJ observed that the director of Purchasing Administration reports to the executive director Facilities Planning and the executive director reports to the assistant superintendent Operations.
 The executive director indicated that the organizational structure was implemented because of the executive director's contract management certification.
 According to Board Policy 7.70, the director of Purchasing Administration shall serve as the District procurement officer except that the executive director Design and Construction Services shall serve as the principal procurement officer for real property and construction contracts.
-Although the policy indicates that the director of Purchasing Administration should report to the executive director.
+Although the policy indicates that the executive director should be the principal procurement officer, it does not state that the director of Purchasing Administration should report to the executive director.
 Typically, the purchasing function is independent of the facilities function in order to maintain independence and minimize any appearance of a conflict of interest in the procurement process.
 MJ benchmarked a few school districts to determine the reporting responsibility for the purchasing function and observed that purchasing did not report to Design and Construction Services' management as shown in Figure 4-10.
 At Pinellas and Hillsborough school districts, purchasing reports to the Business Services Division; and at Orange County purchasing reports to Operations which is separate from the facilities function.